israelias/resume-ux/README.md

 <!--This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.-->

-> **Note:** This project's process and development carefully follows Jesse James Garrett's *Five Planes of UX* to distribute content and feature development across five activity planes, and to document a methodology for taking a product from conception to release.
+ This project's process and development carefully follows Jesse James Garrett's *Five Planes of UX* to distribute content and feature development across five activity planes, and to document a methodology for taking a product from conception to release.

-> Here we go!
+ Here we go!

-Click the following dropdown to see the complete research at the Strategy Plane

 <!--<details>-->
 <!--  <summary>Strategy</summary>-->